liangliannie/deep-learning/make_document/source/usage/data.rst

 If our goal is to fix the noise in sinograms of one patient, say, we have the sinograms with the format as .s with the input sinograms with noise and the target sinograms without noise.
 Then, we can use U-Net to project the data from the input files and to make it close to the data in the target file (ground true).

-Actualy, the practical sinogram file of one patient can be very big, around several GBs, and hence the best way to train is not to feed all the sinograms into memory but to seperate the single sinograms of one patient into small parts, which would be more beneficial to reduce the cost of both memory and learning speed.
+Actually, the practical sinogram file of one patient can be very big, around several GBs, and hence the best way to train is not to feed all the sinograms into memory but to seperate the single sinograms of one patient into small parts, which would be more beneficial to reduce the cost of both memory and learning speed.

 eg. Images